Travelgate/documentation/kb/faqs/glossary.md

 A security process requiring two different forms of identification to verify a user's identity before accessing a system.
 It adds an additional layer of security to your Travelgate account compared to traditional login methods.

 - **Access**
 It refers to the permission granted to users or systems to view, modify, or interact with specific resources, such as APIs, services, or data.
 In Hotel-X, an access is the set of credentials and the authentication configuration that enables a Buyer to connect to a Seller.
-It is used to differentiate among Sellers and also to filter different credentials and configurations from the same Seller (e.g. B2B and B2C feeds)
+It is used to differentiate among Sellers and also to filter different credentials and configurations from the same Seller (e.g. B2B and B2C credentials).

 - **Account**
-A collection of information pertaining to a company registered in the TravelgateX ecosystem.
-This includes credentials for accessing services, company-specific configurations, business details, and technical contact information used for interactions between companies on the platform.
+A collection of information pertaining to a company or user registered in the TravelgateX Platform.
+This includes credentials for accessing services, company-specific configurations, business details, and contact information.

 - **Activation**
 The process of enabling an access, user, or connection.